Delaware and Northern Railroad: Delaware and Northern Railroad

 A big relief came in 1926, when the railroad purchased a maroon Brill motor car which they named the "Red Heifer".
 It made two round trips a day, and saved the line $30,000 a year.
 But this still didn't save it from bankruptcy.
-The growing popularity of the automobile was killing the line.
+The growing usage of the automobile was killing the line.
 The Title Guarantee & Trust Company filed a petition to abandon the line in 1926, as the line was now doing very poorly.
 Concrete was destroying the bluestone industry.
 The hillsides were nearly stripped of timber.
 The chemical plants were closing down, for they needed wood to run the plant.
 There wasn't even enough traffic to raise money to pay for one round trip a day.
 But then Sam Rosoff, from present-day Belarus, became the new president in 1928.
 But this didn't mean a lot to some people, considering there were rumors that he intended a $9,000,000 squeeze, and that he brought the line just to transport materials for the construction of the Pepacton Reservoir.

 After all the commotion, when the D&N workers were finally about to extend the line, the Interstate Commerce Commission wasn't allowing any extensions.
 There would be too much competition from other railroads.
 There were very few places that the railroad could get to Pennsylvania without crossing or touching another railroad.
 The new president sold the railroad to the State of New York in 1939 for $200,000, and was sinking $60,000 into the line every year until he sold it.
 The railroad was abandoned in 1942, with all the 40,000 tons of rolling stock and locomotives sold for scrap at a price of $50,000 apiece.
 The entire railroad was soon scrapped, with the Pepacton taking over most of its right-of-way.